Close-up of delicate white rose petals, softly layered with subtle shadows and light creating a gentle, serene texture.

 Lessons from the White Rose

-Their story raises a question for every generation: would we have the same courage to speak out against injustice, even if it meant paying the ultimate price?
+Their story raises a question for every generation: what does it take to speak out against injustice when the cost is everything?
 The White Rose believed that truth, freedom, and human dignity were worth dying for.
-In that conviction, they achieved something the Nazis never could: moral immortality, leaving behind a legacy that continues to inspire movements for justice and resistance worldwide.
+In that conviction, they achieved something the Nazis never could: a moral legacy that continues to inspire movements for justice and resistance worldwide.